"

 To run the One-Way ANOVA Test in Jamovi, go to the Analyses tab, select ANOVA, then One-Way ANOVA.

-- Optional: If the result is significant, choose the post-hoc test (under the Post-Hoc Tests drop-down) that matches the variance test you used in Step 5.
+6. If the One-Way ANOVA result is significant, choose the post-hoc test (under the Post-Hoc Tests drop-down) that matches the variance test you used in Step 5, and check Mean difference and Report significance.

 NOTE: Jamovi’s One-Way ANOVA Test does not produce an effect size statistic.